-It is normal to experience post-operative pain.
+It is normal to experience pain after surgery (called "post-operative pain").
 You may still have some of the pre-operative pain immediately after surgery as well.
 Our goal is not necessarily to relieve all your pain, but to make your pain tolerable.
 We will likely use multiple types of medication in the hospital to help control your symptoms.